CHTC Office Hours!

 without harming other files and directories already in place.

-Stage files specific to the job into correctly-named directories
+Stage files specific to your set of jobs into correctly-named directories

 Make a directory